-- The development will result in the loss of important recreational open space in the heart of Ashby.
+- The development wiould result in the loss of important recreational open space in the heart of Ashby.

-The developer claims these houses are needed to restore and reopen the Royal Hotel
+The developer claimed these houses were needed to restore and reopen the Royal Hotel

-Given the recent history of the Royal Hotel and that the developer has now closed the Royal Hotel and neglected both the grade 2* listed Georgian Royal Hotel and its car park for many years, this could be construed as an attempt to sway public opinion in favour of their plans to build on the Bath Grounds.
+Given the recent history of the Royal Hotel and that the developer had recently closed the Royal Hotel and neglected both the grade 2* listed Georgian Royal Hotel and its car park for many years, this proposal could be construed as an attempt to sway public opinion in favour of their plans to build on the Bath Grounds.